foxBMS/foxbms-2/docs/developer-manual/style-guide/state-machines_how-to.rst

 ===========================

 This section demonstrates how state machines are implemented within the
 |foxbms| project.
-A simple, but fully functional, real-world implementation of
-this can be found in the debug measurement IC driver (see :ref:`DEBUG_DEFAULT`).
+A simple, but fully functional, real-world implementation of this can be found in the debug AFE driver (see :ref:`DEBUG_DEFAULT`).

 The Example
 -----------